Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

 Name: cmdr:host
 Value: <computer or computers where the local account exists>
 ```
+5. Store Windows account name into Login field of the record

-5. Commander will use the "Login" field, "cmdr:host" and "cmdr:rules" fields of your Keeper record to execute the password rotation.
+6. Commander will use the "Login" field, "cmdr:host" and "cmdr:rules" fields of your Keeper record to execute the password rotation.

 ### Optional custom fields